-Did anyone else see this at the weekend? iPads raised aloft, like so many black monoliths, scooping up the last remaining scraps of an already narrow field of vision, and making it just that little bit harder for the other, ooh, 599,000 of us to get a good look.
+Ah, that majestic spectacle.
+That moving mass-participation event. iPads raised aloft, like so many black monoliths, scooping up the last remaining scraps of an already narrow field of vision, and making it just that little bit harder for the other, ooh, 599,000 of us to get a good look.
 Little kids on shoulders, fair enough.
-Big stupid tablets (with frigging wrap around covers, if you please), no. Too much.
+Big stupid tablets (with flapping wrap around covers, if you please), no. Too much.
 Much too much.
 The photo above isn’t a library stock image.
 It was taken in Albert Dock, its owner craning his neck up to the glared-out screen, trying to work out what was in shot.
 While a fifty foot friggin’ giant walked right in front of him.

 There’s no doubt; camera phones – and similar devices – have changed the way we consume events.
 But, in our (restricted) view, not for the better.
 And we’re not the only ones who think it.